hoodiecrow/ConsTcl/README.md

 __read-pair-expr__

 The `` read-pair-expr `` procedure reads everything between two matching parentheses, or, as the case might be, brackets.
-It produces either an empty list, or a possibly recursive structure of Pair[#](https://github.com/hoodiecrow/ConsTcl#pairs-and-lists) objects, either a proper list (one that ends in #NIL), or an improper one (one that has an atom as its last member).
+It produces either an empty list, or a possibly recursive structure of PairR{pairs-and-lists} objects, either a proper list (one that ends in #NIL), or an improper one (one that has an atom as its last member).

 <table border=1><thead><tr><th colspan=2 align="left">read-pair-expr (internal)</th></tr></thead><tr><td>char</td><td>the terminating paren or bracket</td></tr><tr><td><i>Returns:</i></td><td>a structure of pair expressions or end of file</td></tr></table>